jamiealquiza/bicache/README.md

 ### Auto Eviction

 TTL expirations, MRU to MFU promotions, and MRU overflow evictions only occur automatically if the `AutoEvict` configuration parameter is set.
 This is a background task that only runs if a non-zero parameter is set.
-If unset or explicitely configured to 0, TTL expirations never run and MRU promotions and evictions will be performed at each Set operation.
+If unset or explicitly configured to 0, TTL expirations never run and MRU promotions and evictions will be performed at each Set operation.

 The Bicache `EvictLog` configuratio parameter specifies whether or not eviction timing logs are emitted.